 Peppermint can be useful in easing coughs, colds and headaches, nausea.
 It can help with insomnia, sinusitis, asthma, bronchitis,

 Safety Information: Avoid if pregnant or breastfeeding.
 Do not use on babies or small children.
 Peppermint Oil may cause irritation to sensitive skin, however, it is rare.
 Important to do a patch test first, before applying in large amounts.
 Do not use in baths.

-Vaporizer: Add 10-15 drops to vaporizer to scent the room.
+Vaporizer: Add 10-15 drops to a vaporizer to scent the room.

 Skin Care: Add 1-2 % (20-40 drops per 100ml) to cream, lotion or body butter for general body application.